matze-dd/Tex2txt/README.md

   experimental hack for check of punctuation after equations in English texts, compare section
   [Equation replacements in English documents](#equation-replacements-in-english-documents);
-  possible mode values, indicating checked equation type:
+  abbreviatable mode values, indicating checked equation type:
   'displayed', 'inline', 'all';
   generates a message, if an element of an equation is not terminated by a dot '.' and at the same time is not followed by a lower-case word or